SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/simulator.md

   For each simulator, you can create instructions specifying what the simulator is supposed to do.

-  To create a new simulator, click **Add simulator** at the top right and follow the instructions in the *Device Management > Simulator* section in the *User guide*.
+  To create a new simulator, click **Add simulator** at the top right and follow the instructions in the *Device Management > Simulator* section in the *User guide*."
 ---

 With the Cumulocity IoT simulator all aspects of IoT devices can be simulated, as